iltommi/qdb-documentation/source/api/c.rst

 .. c:type:: qdb_remote_node_t

-    A structure to represent a remote node with an associated error status updated by the last API call.
+    A structure to represent a remote node with an associated error status updated by the last API call, unless the structure is passed as constant.

 .. c:type:: qdb_stream_tracker_t